KeyboardKit/KeyboardKit/README.md

 KeyboardKit provides you with locale-specific input sets, which makes it easy to create `alphabetic`, `numeric` and `symbolic`  keyboards in many languages.

-KeyboardKit comes with a set of locale-specific input sets for e.g. English, German, Italian and Swedish.

 [Read more here][Input-Sets]

 ## Keyboard Layouts

 KeyboardKit can combine an input set with surrounding actions to create a keyboard layout, which is the total set of actions on a keyboard.

-KeyboardKit comes with a set of locale and device-specific keyboard layouts for iPhones and iPads.

 [Read more here][Keyboard-Layouts]